Purchasing Radioactive Materials

 11. Delivery location (Building and room number)

-Any orders placed through FIS are sent to a queue for processing and approval by the Radiation Protection Services.
-The Radiation Protection Services will check the queue each business day at 10:30 am and release all orders in the queue that meet the requirements for approval.
+Any orders placed through FIS are sent to a queue for processing and approval by the Radiation Protection Service.
+The Radiation Protection Service will check the queue each business day at 10:30 am and release all orders in the queue that meet the requirements for approval.
 Please ensure that each order contains all the required information.

 uSOURCE